Decora

 In places such as in the Harajuku district of Tokyo it is not unusual for Japanese teenagers to gather with friends in places like to engage in cosplay.

 Tokyo's Akihabara district contains a large number of cosplay cafes, catering to devoted anime and cosplay fans.
-The waitresses at such places usually dress as a maid (or meido).
+The waitresses at such places usually dress as a maid (or meido).Probably the largest cosplaying event in Japan is in the semiannual doujinshi market, Comiket.
+This event, held in summer and winter and attracts thousands of manga otaku cosplayers.

 Below we list some of the most popular online cosplay stores offering premade costumes and commission examples.
 The Cosplay shops offer Wigs, Costumes, accessories for Naruto, Kingdom Hearts, Bleach, Final Fantasy, Vampire Knight and many more.